-Take control of our own safety.
+Take responsibility for our own safety.

-Feel free to share or download the video, along with the extra information found below ... and remember to AlwaysPut Safety First.
+Feel free to share or download the video along with the extra information found below ... and remember to AlwaysPut Safety First.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.